 Real estate investment trusts (“REIT’s”) are vehicles through which an investor can invest in real assets.
 Real assets can include real estate such as commercial and residential rental properties and hospitals, as well as other income producing real property such as timber land.
-REIT’s can also hold real estate related debt instruments such as mortgage securities.
+REIT’s can also hold real estate related debt instruments such as mortgage backed securities.

 Similar to other trusts, distributions of income, dividends and capital gains from a REIT are passed through to the investor and are not taxable to the trust entity provided that certain requirements are met.